Holland & Barrett: Franchising

 In the 2000s the company started to expand internationally using franchising.
 The first three franchise stores opened in October 2008 in Durban, South Africa and the company subsequently had nine franchise stores operating in South Africa, all by the same franchisee.

 In Singapore, the company set up sixteen franchise stores and one store was added in Malta in 2009.
-A global expansion plan was set up for the Holland & Barrett brand with bigger country franchise partners, and several country additions to the franchise business were expected in 2010.
+There are two Holland & Barrett stores in Gibraltar and three stores in Spain (Marbella, Fuengirola, Torrevieja).

+In 2012, the company opened its first franchise in China with an outlet in Shanghai.
+In 2018, Holland & Barrett opened their first store in Jeddah, Saudi Arabia.

+As of 2025, Holland & Barrett claim to have 1,600 stores open across 19 countries.

-"Workfare" controversy
+Workfare controversy

-From February 2012, Holland & Barrett in the UK were subject to adverse publicity, boycotts and demonstrations at stores, due to their use of workfare participants.
+Holland & Barrett was one of the first large companies to join the Work Programme, a UK government workfare scheme that ran from 2011 to 2017.
+Under the scheme, recipients of welfare payments had to undertake unpaid work for employers in order to continue to receive their payments.
+From February 2012, the company was subject to adverse publicity, boycotts and demonstrations at stores, due to their use of participants in the Work Programme.
 The company published no corporate response or interaction via social media for several months until, on 5 July 2012, Holland & Barrett announced it was pulling out of the scheme, citing the negative publicity.
 The Guardian reported that the company was "no longer prepared to face further bad press and in-store protests", attributing the change of mind to pressure from Solidarity Federation and Boycott Workfare.
-Holland & Barrett will "now pay all its workforce" and will "henceforth only take apprentices paid at the national rate of £2.60 an hour".
+Holland & Barrett announced in 2015 it would "now pay all its workforce" and would "henceforth only take apprentices paid at the national rate of £2.60 an hour".